danfishgold/similarweb-playlist/README.md

    auto-advance if I haven't finished listening to it.
 3. None: completely disconnected from the server.
 This options doubles as a fallback for when the socket disconnects.

+(The issues (mostly) happen when you transition from one state to the other)

 ### Delay